Paul carries Suns past Giannis, Bucks in NBA Finals opener

 Now 36 and a 10-time All-NBA selection, he is on the list of best players to never win a championship.
 It appeared he might never even get to play for one until Oklahoma City dealt him to a team of Suns on the rise, and he might be the final piece that takes them all the way to the top.

-Despite so many debuts on the finals stage — the Suns’ Jae Crowder was the only player who had appeared in them, and that was in the one played at a neutral site last year for Miami — there didn’t appear to be many first-time jitters.
+Despite so many debuts on the finals stage — the Suns’ Jae Crowder was the only player who had appeared in them, and that was for Miami at a neutral site last year — there didn’t appear to be many first-time jitters.

-Both teams started well in a competitive first half.
-The biggest lead was eight, with Mikal Bridges’ 3-pointer making it 57-49 at the break.

 But Paul shifted the Suns into another gear in the third.
 His opening jumper provided the first double-digit lead of the game, and he followed with a four-point play for the Suns’ next basket.